nginxinc/nginx-basics-workshops/lab1/readme.md

 ## Introduction

 In this lab, you will build a test lab environment using NGINX and Docker.
-This will require that you build and run NGINX Opensource as a `Reverse Proxy Load Balancer` in a Docker container.
-Then you will run several NGINX demo web servers, pulled from Docker Hub.
-After all the containers are running, you will test and verify each container, the NGINX Proxy and the web servers.
-All of these NGINX containers will be used as a learning platform for this Workshop to complete the remaining Lab Exercises.
-It is important to build and run these NGINX containers correctly to complete the exercises and receive the most benefit from the
+This will require that you build and run NGINX Opensource as a `Web Server` in a Docker container.
+Then you will test and verify the web server functions.
+This NGINX container will be used as a learning platform for several labs in this Workshop.
+It is important to build and run this NGINX web server container correctly to complete the exercises and receive the most benefit from the Workshop.
-Workshop.

 NGINX OSS | Docker :-------------------------:|:-------------------------: